-This graph explains what makes up the cost of electricity price for regulated tariffs effective from 1 July 2013
+This graph explains what makes up the cost of electricity price for regulated tariffs in 2014.

 Regulated tariff electricity prices are set by the Office of the Tasmanian Economic Regulator (OTTER).

-Aurora buys electricity from Hydro Tasmania, with contributions from imported energy from the mainland.
-Government regulations set the process that the Tasmanian Economic Regulator uses to determine the price that Aurora pays for electricity.
+Aurora buys electricity from Hydro Tasmania, with contributions from our Tamar Valley Power Station and some imported energy from the mainland.
+Government regulations set the process that the Tasmanian Economic Regulator uses to determine the price that Aurora buys electricity.

 This charge represents the cost to Aurora of complying with its obligations under the Australian Government's Small-scale Renewable Energy Scheme (SRES) and Large-scale Renewable Energy Target (LRET).
 The SRES and LRET are part of the Renewable Energy Target (RET).
 The RET is designed to deliver on the Government's commitment that the equivalent of 20% of Australia's electricity will come from renewable sources by 2020.